theupdateframework/taps/tap3.md

           // "threshold": THRESHOLD,
           // NEW: Now, we can specify the names of multiple roles, each of which
           // is associated with its own keys and a threshold number of keys.
-          // All of these roles must sign the same metadata (i.e., length and
+          // All of these roles must sign the same hashes and length of the
-          // hashes) about the following targets.
+          // following targets.
           // Each role continues to use a filename based on its rolename.
           "names": {
             ROLENAME: {